 The manufacturer claims it’s the first of external heaters with advanced PTC (Positive Thermal Coefficient) technology, which will keep you tension-free in terms of overheating.
 This self-limiting heating element also ensures long-lasting service life.

 With the PTC technology, the traditional resistor coil is replaced by a conductive ink deposited polymer sheet.
 This conductive heating element is wrapped inside a glass tube and heats the water while flowing through it.

 The feature that nearly all fishkeepers like in a heater is the automatic shut-off option.
 Meaning the heater will shut itself automatically when it reaches the set temperature; otherwise, it may spoil up cooking all of your efforts in the aquarium.

 PTC technology improves the safety and efficiency of the product.
 It enables uniform heating and eliminates the probability of overheating by self-regulating to a designed temperature.

-The safety also has an automatic shut off when it runs dry.
+The safety also has an automatic shut-off when it runs dry.
 But, for this instance, you need to be a bit cautious.
 Since it’s glass inside, with any glass that’s heated and if suddenly exposed to cold water temperature, there’s a possibility that it may crack or break.
-But, you can prevent the snapping with little extra care.
+But, you can prevent snapping with little extra care.

 The glass won’t break in regular use, only when it’s not installed correctly & utilized in a way it’s not designed for.
 If glass breaks, you’ll see a noticeable water leak.